This blog may contain affiliate links. Read our disclosure policy for more info.

 La Fortuna de San Carlos is a small but vibrant town in the northern highlands of Costa Rica.
 It serves as a gateway to the Arenal Volcano National Park, which has one of the must-visit volcanoes in Costa Rica!

 It’s a popular tourist destination that’s famous as one of the top places to see sloths, but it’s also one of the best places in the country to go birding.
-In fact, if you decide to do the Sloth Trail, you’re bound to see some beautiful birds along the way, too.
+In fact, if you decide to take a sloth tour in La Fortuna, you’re bound to see some beautiful birds along the way, too.

 La Fortuna is located in hot lowlands, but it’s also surrounded by mountains that are covered in rainforest, resulting in a diverse range of birdlife.